To register for a camp, click on the camp below and fill out the required information.

 Yes, many of our students two and even three sport athletes.
 The sports teams, however, cannot be during the same season.

 What is the Athletic Clearance and how long is it valid for?

-To participate in Summer Camp, tryouts, practice and games you must complete the clearance process at www.athleticclearance.com, bring in the signed confirmation page to the Athletics Office and receive your Athletic ID Card.
+To participate in Summer Camp, tryouts, practice and games you must complete the clearance process at www.athleticclearance.com, bring in the signed confirmation page to the Athletics Office to complete the process.
 The Clearance Process must be completed before your student can participate in athletics.
 Please refer to the Athletic Clearance Instructions for help with the clearance process.

 The Athletic Clearance is valid for one school year beginning in May and will expire on the last day of the following school year.
 If you are cleared for summer camp and/or practice, you are cleared for the entire school year.